mouseless/json-concepts/spec/02-quantifiers/02-zero-or-one.md

 Validation is not expected to specify exactly what is wrong.
 A message like this is sufficient;

-`ERROR: 'greeting.service.json' is not valid, 'surname' was not expected`
+`ERROR: 'greeting.service.json' is not valid, maximum allowed number of` `'parameter' is 1, but got 2`

 ## Key Literals